hakavlad/tird/docs/MANPAGE.md

 % tird(1) | General Commands Manual

 # NAME
-tird - A tool for encrypting file contents and hiding random data among other random data.
+tird - encrypt file contents and hide encrypted data among random data

 # SYNOPSIS
 **tird** [**OPTION**]...

 # DESCRIPTION
-tird (an acronym for "this is random data") is a tool for encrypting file contents and hiding random data among other random data.
+tird (an acronym for "this is random data") is a tool for encrypting file contents and hiding encrypted data among random data.

 # REQUIREMENTS
 - Python >= 3.6